Everything about Kabylia

 Barbarossa was the hyphen of the Franco-Ottoman alliance.

 He was the hyphen of the Franco-Ottoman alliance.
 It was during the reign of the King of France Francois I that the city of Toulon received the order to welcome for a wintering this pirate and his men with all the honors.
-Thus the cathedral of Toulon was transformed into a mosque, the call to prayer took place five times a day, and the women of Toulouse were forced to contribute to make the stay of the men at Khair-eddine Barbarossa pleasant.
+Thus the cathedral of Toulon was transformed into a mosque, the call to prayer took place five times a day, and the women of Toulon were forced to contribute to make the stay of the men at Khair-eddine Barbarossa pleasant.

 To be continued…